GUIDED BY THE ULTIMATE LEADER

 As an MLM leader, you must be able to teach, inspire and encourage your leaders to the finish line.
 This means you must self develop and embrace success principles yourself.
 It is very humbling to watch yourself develop and grow as a person.
 I believe that if you can succeed in MLM, you can be successful in anything you seek to achieve.

-Leaders like everyone else do experience the ups and downs of business ownership.
-My husband Albert & I seek to share our experiences & challenges truthfully so that in your difficult moments, you will remember our story.
+Like everybody else, leaders do experience the ups and downs of business ownership.
+I seek to share my experiences & challenges truthfully so that in your difficult moments, you will remember my story.
 Ordinary people do achieve extraordinary things.
-Who isn't ordinary anyway?
+Who isn’t ordinary anyway?
 We all are – some are just are more determined than others to live meaningful lives.